influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.25/kafka/v1beta2/kafkaMirrorMaker2.md

 withReplicas(replicas)
 ```

-The number of pods in the Kafka Connect group.
+"The number of pods in the Kafka Connect group."

 ### fn spec.withVersion